-Several secondary hypotheses on what affects people's judgement on censorship likelihood are also closely related to the theory proposed: (1) People with more sophisticated political knowledge and a higher level of education are more likely to identify any piece of sensitive information as subject to censorship.
-(2) Given any piece of politically sensitive information, people who are more sensitive to government censorship in general are more likely to identify it as subject to censorship.
-(3) People who hold more liberal political ideologies, which are against government control over freedom of speech, will behave similarly and thus will be more sensitive to government censorship.
+Several secondary hypotheses on what affects people's judgment of censorship likelihood supplement theory proposed: (1) People with more political knowledge and education will be more sensitive to government censorship.
+(2) People who are more aware of censorship in general will be more sensitive to government censorship.
+(3) People with more liberal political ideologies, which advocate freedom of speech, will be more sensitive to government censorship.